 1. What were the goals you had when you planned the eToro social trading platform?

 “I founded eToro in 2007 with my brother Ronen.
 We wanted to disrupt the world of trading.
-We wanted to change the way people think about trading and investing, ultimately reducing dependency on traditional financial institutions and make trading and investing more transparent and fun.
+We wanted to change the way people think about trading, ultimately reducing dependency on traditional financial institutions and make trading more transparent and fun.

 We wanted eToro to become a community where people could share ideas.
-We built the platform as a social network for traders and investors, where they can execute trades, but also see what others are doing and talk to each other.
+We built the platform as a social network for traders, where they can execute trades, but also see what others are doing and talk to each other.
 We brought copy trading to the masses, and ‘copy’ remains a key feature of our multi-asset platform today.
-It allows you to copy trades of traders you pick in proportion to the amount you choose to invest and you can stop at any time.
-Around half of our clients use it, both in terms of following others or investing in our growing range of CopyPortfolios.”
+It allows you to copy trades of traders you pick in proportion to the amount you choose to trade and you can stop at any time.
+Around half of our clients use it, both in terms of following others in our growing range of CopyPortfolios.”

 2. Have these changed at all since the launch of eToroX and Lira?